The article was written by Rolf Vernon, local historian, in the 1980. Census data from 1881 onwards has been added at the end of the article.

-In 1979 the house was bought by Miss Mary McClun now Mrs Mary Mollison.
+In 1979 the house was bought by Miss Mary McClun later Mrs Mary Mollison.

 The only other references to the Cargills in the registers is of their burials, James's wife Mary died in October 1889 aged 41, and their daughter Annie in the same year aged 21. there is no mention of James in the register.
 Their son Arthur George Cargill and his wife Agnes had a Daughter Eveline Annie in 1912, but no other children are recorded.